saoirse-defi/CI-MS4-Farm2Table/README.md

 ### Project Goals

 The goal of this project is to get Ireland eating locally again by creating a marketplace where fruit & vegetable producers will post listings of their produce.
 This format will increase competition between the farmers as consumers can compare prices directly.
 Payment will be taken through the application in order to reduce friction once the customer goes to collect their order or has it delivered.

+## Users

 ### User Goals

-The user base of this application is split into 2 groups, buyers and sellers.
-Therefore, it is essential to be mindful of specific needs of both types of user.
+Potential users for this application can be split into 2 groups listed below.
+It is essential to be mindful of specific needs of both of these user types.

+1. Producers
+2. Consumers

-#### User Goals (Seller)
+#### User Goals (Producers)

-For this application to be successful we will need to onboard as many fruit & vegetable producers across the country.
+For this application to be successful we will need to onboard as many fruit & vegetable producers across the country in order to create a competitive marketplace for the consumer.
+We need to make the registration process as easy as possible.

 In order for a seller to be willing to join our app, they will need:

-*
+* Access to a phone/computer to maintain their store's dashboard.
+* A European Bank Account in order to receive card payments via Stripe.

+##### Producer Goals

+* To expand my customer base.
+* Cultivate an online presence, the benefit of free online advertising.

-#### User Goals (Customer)
+#### User Goals (Consumers)

 The target audience for this application will be users over the age of 25.
 This is due to the fact that they are generally more concerned about the source/quality of their produce & have access to more discretionary income.
 Users of the application will be in search of the highest quality fruit & vegetables at the most affordable price.

 As a user of this application, I need:

-* A central marketplace where I can browse different producers.
+* A central marketplace where I can browse different producers and compare pricing.
 * The ability to filter the marketplace to only show sellers within my vicinity.
 * Ways to identify how local producers compare to one another in order to make an informed purchase.
 * A clean UX that is easy to navigate while also remaining fresh and exciting.